 Typically, a full-time Bcom course runs for a period of 3 to 4 years depending on the destination of study.
-With a combination of both core and elective subjects, students become well-versed in the major aspects of business like that in marketing, finance, accounting, and application of mathematical and statistical concepts to handle the overall management.
+With a combination of both core and elective subjects, students become well-versed in the major aspects of business that as marketing, finance, accounting, and the application of mathematical and statistical concepts to handle overall management.
 The students are also given an option to either major in a specialization track or a general course.
 Furthermore, a considerable number of institutions include or encourage industry projects at the end of every academic year.
-This gives students a platform to not only enhance their business acumens but also gain professional experience.
+This gives students a platform to not only enhance their business acumen but also gain professional experience.

 As for the structure and organization, the BCom programs generally include specialization tracks and a range of electives along with optional research projects.
 This accentuates the grasp of the individual on essential concepts along with maintaining diversity.
 The common specialization and elective options have been tabulated below.

 |Human Resources Management||Leadership|

 |Entrepreneurship||Insurance and Risk Management|

 |Supply Chain Management||Real Estate|